amal-dx/DXTROX-v2/README.md

-*THANKS TO NURUTOMO AND ALL DEVELOPERS*
+*THANKS TO NURUTOMO AND Eru and ALL DEVELOPERS*